 - Turn up heat to 400 in order to reaches 150 degrees internally, and crisps outside

-- If you want to add bbq sauce to top add once you turn up the temp.
+- You can add 1/4 cup bbq sauce to top add once you turn up the temp.

 Let’s talk choosing a bbq sauce.